CaptRenegade/SiteMapUpdater/README.md

 I have included a sample_sitemap.xml file to display the formatting in which you sitemap file should be.
-The Site Map Updater works by reading the sitemap.xml file line by line and when it reaches the <url> blocks, creates a table for which it can isolate the various data fields (specifically the '<lastmod>' timestamp field) and change it to a properly formatted current time then write to the new sitemap.xml file.
+The Site Map Updater works by reading the sitemap.xml file line by line and when it reaches the <url> blocks, creates a table for which it can isolate the various data fields (specifically the &lt;lastmod&gt; timestamp field) and change it to a properly formatted current time then write to the new sitemap.xml file.
 This is all done by creating a new temp file, writing everything to that temp file, then deleting the old sitemap.xml file, and finally renaming to the proper sitemap.xml.